📊 BILL Key Takeaways

 BILL shows strong underlying software economics, with an 80.2% gross margin and a solid 24.6% free cash flow margin, which indicates the core platform can scale efficiently.
 However, the business is still not consistently profitable at the operating and net income level, and negative interest coverage alongside meaningful long-term debt limits the quality of the growth story.
 Fundamentally, this looks like a financially sound but still transitional business rather than a clearly strong one.

-Why Buy BILL Holdings, Inc. Stock?
-BILL Key Strengths
+BILL Holdings, Inc. Key Strengths (BILL)

 - High gross margin of 80.2% supports strong unit economics and scalability